-Developmental Coordination Disorder (DCD),commonly known as Dyspraxia, is a complex neurological condition affecting fine and/or gross motor skills, motor planning and coordination in children and adults It's not related to intelligence, but it can sometimes affect cognitive skills.
-Early identification and intervention of children with, or at risk of, DCD is important to help prevent the potential negative developmental trajectories and psychosocial consequences associated with DCD (Zwicker et al 2021)
+Developmental Coordination Disorder (DCD) commonly known as Dyspraxia, is a neurological condition that affects movement and coordination (organisation of bigger and smaller movements) which can affect the performance of day-to-day activities (at home, in school, during play, at work).
+It's not related to intelligence, but it can sometimes affect cognitive skills.
+"Early identification and intervention of children with, or at risk of, DCD is important to help prevent the potential negative developmental trajectories and psychosocial consequences associated with DCD" (Zwicker et al 2021).

-Child and Adult Developmental Co-ordination Disorder (DCD), also known as Dyspraxia in Ireland and the UK, is a common disorder affecting fine or gross motor co-ordination in children and adults.
+Developmental Co-ordination Disorder (DCD), also known as Dyspraxia in Ireland and the UK, is a common disorder affecting fine or gross motor co-ordination in children and adults.
 This condition is formally recognised by international organisations including the World Health Organisation.
-DCD is distinct from other motor disorders such as cerebral palsy and stroke.
-The range of intellectual ability is in line with the general population.
-Individuals may vary in how their difficulties present; these may change over time depending on environmental demands and life experience, and will persist into adulthood.
-An individual’s co-ordination difficulties may affect participation and functioning of everyday life skills in education, work and employment.
+Individuals may vary in how dyspraxia impacts upon them and this may change over time depending on environmental demands and life experiences.

 The term ‘dyspraxia’ is used in many different ways by different people, which can cause confusion.
 Some use it interchangeably with ‘DCD’ to mean the same thing.
 Others use it to refer to something quite different.
 Unlike DCD, there is no internationally agreed formal definition or description of the term ‘dyspraxia’ and it is not included in DSM-5.
 Despite this, in Ireland and the UK the term ‘dyspraxia’ is sometimes used in a very broad way to refer to children who have motor difficulties plus difficulties with: speech,organisation, planning, sequencing, working memory and various other psychological, emotional and social problems.
 However, there is little research evidence to support such a broad diagnostic category.